bikram20/Kubernetes-for-Machine-Learning/README.md

 ### 6. Ansible Setup
 Set up a GPU-ready, multi-node Microk8s cluster w/ shared storage on Paperspace using Ansible with opinionated setting.

-### 7. Running and finetuning LLMs on Kubernetes
-Finetune and Run a Mistral 7B model on Kubernetes.